4P5/bounce/README.md

   * Optimizations, such as running once every 5 ticks to save on performance.
   * Grenades.
 Specifically, bouncy ones! (actually already have code for this :P)

+**Here's an explanation if you want to know how it works:

 Main function (runs on a 20hz clock)

     execute at @a as @e[distance=..40,tag=!global.ignore] at @s run function bouncy-bois:calculate